accessiblegraphs/accessiblegraphs.github.io/index.md

 <img src="{{site.baseurl}}/images/banner.png" class="img-responsive" alt="Three examples of data visualizations to inform the public about the COVID-19 pandemic.
 The first is titled flatten the curve, and shows two bell-shaped distributions.
 One distribution is tall and narrow, indicating a large peak in cases above a dashed line that represents the healthcare capacity level.
 The other distribution is short and wide, indicating a small drawn-out peak in cases that stays below the healthcare capacity line.
 The second graph shows the reproduction rate of the virus, on the y-axis, by state, on the x-axis.
 The third shows the number of tests conducted by the CDC and US Public labs over time.">

-Data visualization has become an increasingly important means of effective data communication in this data-driven age.
-The COVID-19 pandemic for example has highlighted through COVID case trackers and [*flattening the curve*](https://www.pathstoliteracy.org/resource/flatten-curve-graphic-accessible-format/) the important role that visualizations play in guiding important decisions by policy-makers, businessess, as well as the general public.
+Visualizations have become an increasingly vital tool for effective communication in our data-driven era.
+The COVID-19 pandemic, with its case trackers and emphasis on [*flattening the curve*](https://www.pathstoliteracy.org/resource/flatten-curve-graphic-accessible-format/) has underscored the significant role visualizations play in informing critical decisions made by policymakers, businesses, and the public.
 However, accessible data representations have lagged behind for people who are blind or have low vision.
 Many of these individuals rely on [screen readers](https://www.afb.org/blindness-and-low-vision/using-technology/assistive-technology-products/screen-readers) to read and interact with information on digital devices such as computers and phones.

 # How accessible are visualizations on the web?